-Third – The hostel will most likely offer activities.
+- Third – The hostel will most likely offer activities.
 Whether it’s a rowdy pub crawl or a free walking history tour, these are an amazing way to socialize and meet other backpackers.

-I could go on and on, but you get the jist.
+I could go on and on, but you get the idea.

 Does staying in a hostel dorm suck?
-(Brutally honest answer!)

-Sometimes staying in a hostel dorm room absolutely sucks.
+Here’s the deal: sometimes staying in a hostel dorm room absolutely sucks.

 Is it often?
 Hell no. Most of the time hostel dorm rooms are great!
 But I’m not going to sugar coat anything, and I’d be doing a disservice if I wasn’t 100% honest – hostels (like everything in life) aren’t perfect.

-Here’s what you are probably scared of.
+Here’s what you are probably scared of…

-Getting murdered – Sorry Eli Roth fans.
+- Getting murdered – Sorry Eli Roth fans.
 While the movie ‘Hostel’ was insanely insane… it’s just not true.

 Can I eat in hostels?

 I highly recommend staying a few nights at a party hostel – it’s so much fun.
-Liquid confidence goes a long way, and some of the best travel-friends I’ve made have been at party-hostel pub crawls.
+Liquid confidence goes a long way and some of the best travel-friends I’ve made have been at party-hostel pub crawls.

 Can you live in a hostel?

-Depends on the hostel.
+That depends on the hostel.
 Some hostels have a maximum amount of time you can stay.
 Some have a minimum amount of time you can stay.
 It all varies from hostel to hostel.

 If you are staying somewhere long term though – it might make more financial sense to stay in an apartment.

-Beverages – Free coffee and tea aren’t a game-changer, but it’s always nice to have.
+- Beverages – Free coffee and tea aren’t game-changers but it’s always nice to have.
 I’d say about 75% of hostels provide free hot beverages.

-Lockers – Free lockers are becoming more and more of a thing – and thank god!
+- Lockers – Free lockers are becoming more and more of a thing – and thank god!
 While hostels are generally safe, it’s nice to have the peace of mind that a locker provides.